ESMCI/visualCaseGen/paper.md

 These constraints enforce scientifically valid model configurations, preventing users from selecting incompatible options.

 ## Why Use a Constraint Solver?

 Configuring CESM is inherently a constraint satisfaction problem (CSP), which can quickly become computationally complex as the number of configuration variables increases.
-Manually enforcing constraints would be impractical, making an SMT solver an ideal choice for efficiently managing interdependencies.

-The benefits of using a solver like Z3 in visualCaseGen include:
+Manually enforcing constraints would be impractical, making an SMT solver an ideal choice.
+The benefits of using a solver include:

-- *Detecting Hidden Conflicts:* Individual constraints may be satisfied independently, yet their combination can lead to conflicts that are nontrivial to detect manually.
+- **Detecting Hidden Conflicts:** Individual constraints may be satisfied independently, yet their combination can lead to conflicts that are nontrivial to detect manually.

-- *Preventing Dead-Ends:* Without a solver, users may unknowingly select settings that lead to an unsatisfiable configuration, forcing them to restart their setup.
+- **Preventing Dead-Ends:** Without a solver, users may unknowingly select settings that lead to an unsatisfiable configuration, forcing them to restart their setup.
 Thanks to the solver, visualCaseGen dynamically guides users toward valid options.

-- *Enabling Constraint Analysis:* The solver can answer critical questions, such as:
+- **Enabling Constraint Analysis:** The solver can answer critical questions, such as:
   - Are all constraints satisfiable?
   - Are there unreachable options that need adjustment?
   - Are any constraints redundant and can be optimized?

-- Scalability and Efficiency: As the number of variables and constraints grows exponentially, manually checking compatibility becomes infeasible.
-The visualCaseGen constraint solver efficiently handles large-scale constraint resolution, ensuring rapid feedback  even for large number of CESM configuration variables.
+- **Scalability and Efficiency:** As the number of variables and constraints grows exponentially, manually checking compatibility becomes infeasible.
+The solver efficiently handles large-scale constraint resolution, ensuring rapid feedback even for large number of configuration variables.

-## The stage mechanism
+# The Stage Mechanism

+A key backend concept in visualCaseGen is the Stage Mechanism, which structures the CESM configuration process into consecutive steps (stages).
+Each stage includes a set of related configuration variables that can be adjusted together.
+Based on the user's selections, different stages are activated dynamically, guiding the user through a structured workflow.

+## Stage Pipeline

+All possible stage paths collectively form the stage pipeline, which dictates:

+ - The sequence in which configuration variables are presented to the user.
+ - The precedence of variables: earlier stages have higher priority over later ones.

+[Insert Figure: Stage Pipeline]

+A key complexity arises when the same variable appears in multiple stages.
+This is allowed as long as the variable is not reachable along the same path within the stage pipeline.
+To prevent cyclic dependencies, therefore, the stage pipeline must form a directed acyclic graph (DAG), ensuring:

+ - A consistent variable precedence hierarchy.
+ - No looping or contradictions in variable settings.

+## Constraint Graph

+Using the stage pipeline and specified constraints, visualCaseGen constructs a constraint graph.
+In this graph:

+ - Nodes represent configuration variables.
+ - Directed edges represent dependencies or constraints between variables.
+ - Edges are directed from higher-precedence variables to lower-precedence variables.

+ This constraint graph enforces the correct order of configuration steps, ensuring that dependencies are resolved before lower-priority settings are adjusted.

+[Insert Figure: Constraint Graph]

+## Interactive Constraint Checking

+During the configuration process, when a user makes a selection, the constraint graph is traversed to identify all variables that are affected by the selection.
+This traversal is done in a breadth-first manner, starting from the selected variable and following the edges in the direction of the constraints.
+The traversal stops at variables whose options validities are not affected by the selection.
+As such the traversal is limited to the variables that are directly or indirectly affected by the user's selection, which in turn depends on the the user input, stage hierarchy, and the specified constraints., Below is visualCaseGen's simplified interactive constraint checking algorithm:

+---

+### **Input:**
+- `selected_variable`: The configuration variable modified by the user.
+- `selected_value`: The new value chosen for `selected_variable`.
+- `constraint_graph`: A directed graph where nodes represent configuration variables and edges represent constraints.
+- `constraints`: A dictionary mapping constraints to their corresponding **Z3 logical expressions** and **error messages**.
+- `valid_options`: A dictionary mapping each variable to its currently valid options.

+### **Output:**
+- If `selected_value` is invalid, return the associated **error message(s)**.
+- Otherwise, update `valid_options` for all affected variables.

+### **Algorithm:**

+1. **Check for Immediate Constraint Violations**
+   - If `selected_value` is invalid:
+     - **Return the associated error message(s)** to the user.
+     - **Exit the algorithm** without propagating changes.
+   - Evaluate the **constraints** related to `selected_variable` using  **Z3**.

+2. **Initialize Traversal**
+   - Create a queue `Q` and enqueue `selected_variable`.
+   - Initialize a set `visited = {selected_variable}` to track processed variables.

+3. **Breadth-First Traversal for Constraint Propagation**
+   - While `Q` is not empty:
+     1. **Dequeue** `current_variable` from `Q`.
+     2. **Retrieve all dependent variables** `D` from `constraint_graph` that have edges from `current_variable`.
+     3. **For each dependent variable** `var ∈ D`:
+        - If `var` is already in `visited`, **skip it**.
+        - **Evaluate constraints** involving `var`:
+          - Call the **Z3 solver** to check which options remain valid for `var`.
+          - Update `valid_options[var]` accordingly.
+        - If `valid_options[var]` has changed:
+          - Enqueue `var` into `Q`.
+          - Add `var` to `visited`.

+4. **Terminate**
+   - Stop when all affected variables have been updated.
+   - If any variable has no remaining valid options, **return an appropriate error message**.

+By dynamically re-evaluating constraints and adjusting available options, visualCaseGen provides real-time feedback, preventing invalid configurations and ensuring scientific consistency in CESM setups.

+---

 # Frontend

+ipywidgets, traitlets, ...

+highly portable, robust, familiar to scientists, ...

 # Workflow